 - 1. Select Add the host computer with this name: - 2.
-Enter chocolate.austin.ibm.com in text field. - 3.
-Press the Add button.
+Type chocolate.austin.ibm.com in the text field.

+3. Click Add.

 The assigned computer name appears in the Navigation Area and Navigation Pane.
 A message below the progress bar states Successfully added... chocolate.austin.ibm.com.